-When tubes have to be welded, the TIG welding process offers numerous advantages: Compact, thin weld seam, full penetration and a clean process.
+When tubes have to be welded, the GTAW (Gas Tungsten Arc Welding), also known as TIG (Tungsten Inert Gas) welding process offers numerous advantages: Compact, thin weld seam, full penetration and a clean process.

 An important point of this procedure is that the weld seam is very high in quality, for two reasons: the purity of the weld as well as the surface finish.
 This becomes critical when a specific welding project demands such results for applications in industries such as semi-conductor, pharmaceutical, food & dairy and aerospace.

-TIG welding can be used for assembling production lines as well as on site repairs and other field applications.
+GTAW, or TIG welding, can be used for assembling production lines as well as on site repairs and other field applications.
 The main advantages of the TIG process relate to the high quality standard and the reliability of the weld: but this is not all.

-- Depending on the final application, TIG welding process can be used with or without filler wire.
+- Depending on the final application, GTAW process can be used with or without filler wire.

-- With TIG welding, there is virtually no welding smoke or residue.
+- With GTAW, there is virtually no welding smoke or residue.

-- Most metals can be welded with TIG, even in the case of heterogeneous basic materials: stainless steel, titanium, magnesium, aluminium and copper.
+- Most metals can be welded with GTAW/TIG, even in the case of heterogeneous basic materials: stainless steel, titanium, magnesium, aluminium and copper.

-- TIG welding is a stable process and can be automated and applied in all welding positions.
+- GTAW is a stable process and can be automated and applied in all welding positions.

-- Defects of welding are extremely rare using TIG orbital welding, and the welds are of a high quality.
+- Defects of welding are extremely rare using orbital GTAW, and the welds are of a high quality.

-- TIG welding equipment represents a higher investment on some occasions compared to other processes
+- GTAW equipment represents a higher investment on some occasions compared to other processes

 - The process can take longer